 In this series of sermons, we are pressing into God’s Word to discover how we can experience the Lord’s resurrection life in our physical bodies even as we wait for the redemption of our bodies in the rapture.

 As we wait for the redemption of our physical bodies which will happen in the rapture, God desires for us to live victoriously over sickness, disease, and decay.

 “ . . . we who are alive and remain until the coming of the Lord . . . ”

 “alive and remain” — To remain denotes strength and power.
 It is one thing to be alive because we are young but another to be alive and remain.
 To be alive and remain speaks of power, health, and long life.
 This is not about living forever in the body we have right now but the power to overcome disease and death until Jesus comes again.

 The rapture generation is made out of believers who have learned how to remain alive.
 We are this generation.

 “Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed — in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality.
 So when this corruptible has put on incorruption, and this mortal has put on immortality, then shall be brought to pass the saying that is written: "Death is swallowed up in victory.”

 “we shall all be changed” — There is a belief that some of us believers will be left behind during the rapture but the Scriptures say that “we shall all be changed.”

 From now until the rapture, there is a way we can walk in victory over every disease, depression, and destruction.
-God has is revealing to us more and more how we can walk in the power to be “alive and remain.”
+God is revealing to us more and more how we can walk in the power to remain alive.